Skip to main content

 Part B: Alternate 1-A-2-B-3-C through 13-L

-Errors: Immediate feedback, allow correction
+Errors: Immediate feedback, correction required to advance

-Scoring: Time in seconds, number of errors
+Scoring: Time in milliseconds, number of errors

 Dementia Screening Battery